wycliffeonly/wycliffeonly.github.io/_posts/2024/2024-09-21-apollo-quiboloy-decided-to-change-his-title-from-pastor-to-shepherd.md

 "Shepherd Apollo C. Quiboloy", he mumbled to himself.
 "Hmm, that does not sound very authoritative, but if this is the sacrifice I have to offer in exchange for my freedom, so be it."

 "Freeeedommmm", he shouted.
 Which caught the attention of Risa Hontiveros standing a few hollowblocks away.
 She ignored him and went on answering queries from the press.

+One reporter asked, "Is this the way they are solving problems in far away places?"

+"Yes, of course.
+I've been to many far away places, and they are solving problems this very same way.
+The Philippines, as an archipelago, has many far away places within our very own borders.
+Therefore we should be solving problems the same way far away places are solving them."